the-draupnir-project/draupnir-documentation/docs/matrix-protection-suite/concepts/protected-rooms-set.md

 :::

-The _protected rooms set_ is one of the most importanat components of the matrix-protection-suite.
+The _protected rooms set_ is one of the most important components of the matrix-protection-suite.
 A _protected rooms set_ is a set of rooms that a group of protections will interact with.
 So with each protected rooms set, there is a collection of [protections](./protection) that